 1: MS-Windows compatible File Sharer that does not itself use Windows.

-2: Uses an extremely powerful and flexible access-control mechanism: SELinux.
-Note that there's no MS-Windows mechanism that's even close in capability.
+2: Uses an very powerful and flexible access-control mechanism: SELinux.

 3: No reliance on anti-virus software.